Skip to main content

 2. Navigate to the document’s Attachments section

-3. Download the risksheet.json file
+3. Download the sheet configuration attachment

 5. Upload the modified file back as an attachment

-For projects in certification or audit phases, override the template to freeze the configuration.
+For projects in certification or audit phases, override the template to freeze the sheet configuration.
 This prevents unintended changes from template updates while the audit is in progress.
 After the audit, revert to the template to resume receiving updates.

 Revert to Template Configuration